 Helping people is what we do.
 We rely on community donations to provide free wrap-around services to financially disadvantaged families.

-If you are experiencing financial hardship please click the 'register here' button so we can assist you.
+If you are experiencing financial hardship please click the orange 'New Families: Register Here' button so we can assist you.

 Please click here for a list of items we accept.
-We are now accepting spring and summer clothing!
+We are accepting fall and winter clothing!

 • We accept only items on this list.
 Our volunteers appreciate you taking the time to review, and respect that we must turn away items that we can’t use.